Tuition Exchange Process & Application Procedure

 Eligibility for Full-Time Drexel/DUCOM Faculty and Professional Staff Dependents

-To qualify for the Tuition Exchange Program Scholarship award from Drexel University or Drexel University College of Medicine, a student:
+To qualify for the Tuition Exchange Program Scholarship award from Drexel University, a student:

 - must be a first-time entering freshman to an institution that participates in Tuition Exchange; and